CompuTec/computec-docs/docs/pdc/user-guide/customization/optional-functions/weight-scale-module/weight-management-board.md

 ![Weighting Management Board](./media/weight-management-board/board.webp)

-### Documents table
+### Documents Table

 In this table, all weight documents are available.
 Right-click on a specific line opens a context menu (work only for the document in 'In Progress' status):

 **Continue Process** – opens [Weighting Wizard](./overview.md) for this document

-**Close Documen**t – closes this document
+**Close Document** – closes this document

 ### Document Lines

 In this table, the Document Lines (Items) of a document chosen in the Document table are displayed.
-Here user can remove a specific line or lines from the document.
+Here, user can remove a specific line or lines from the document.